sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/assemblerExamples/AssemblerExamples.md

 ### Writing to UART

-This example illustrates sending string to the UART (Universal Asynchronous Receiver/Transmitter) which is often used to drive modems.
+This example illustrates sending string to the UART (Universal Asynchronous Receiver/Transmitter) which is often used to send serial characters to a terminal.

 ![alt text](../assemblerExamples/images/UartWriteStrings.png "Figure UartWriteStrings.png")